claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

     - the principle of factor sparsity
 - One place this gets used is in respect to to-do list prioritisation: Try to identify the 20% of actions that will have 80% impact

+# #NoEstimates

+- Interesting convo about it stored in clare-tech (accessible to Clare only)